crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   Successfully requested ip 134.XXX.YYY.ZZZ
   ```

-  Bind an available IP address for your account:
+  If you have an available IP address, you can bind that IP to your container:
   ```
   $ cf ic ip bind 134.XXX.YYY.ZZ0 lets-chat
   OK